SumoLogic/sumologic-content/Sumo-Logic-Tools/Automatic-Source-Shutoff/README.md

 *This script currently will only create the exclusion of logs.
 It will not automatically "turn on" a source.
 You must manually remove the processing rule created.*

 The script will add a processing rule to the source on the specified collector called "Drop Logs Script".
-It adds an exclude rule for _all_ logs (regex pattern: .\*).
+It adds an exclude rule for _all_ logs (regex pattern: (?s).\*).

 When a source is excluded, it will create a log entry under the source of the name of the Script Action specifying the time, Source, and Collector.